drshahizan/HPDP/assignment/ass2.md

 ## 📚 Case Study 2: Automated EDA Tools

-Certainly, here are the instructions for Case Study 2: Automated EDA Tools using markdown with the keywords bolded:

-### Case Study 2: Automated EDA Tools

 In this case study, you will study two types of **Automated Exploratory Data Analysis (EDA) Tools**.
 You are required to choose two such tools and demonstrate how they can be implemented step by step using a **Malaysian dataset**.
 Additionally, you will summarize the **pros and cons** of the **Automated EDA Tools** used.
 Here are the instructions to guide you through this case study:

 1. **Selecting Automated EDA Tools**: